piotr-yuxuan/PoC/README.md

  * Compile and install the project (`lein repl install`);
  * If you like your terminal enough, launch a REPL and start exploring (`lein repl`)

-Few piece of advice to help you if you want to use Emacs (and Emacs-live) to get hands in the code: open a Clojure file (`*.clj`) and press `C-c M-j` to start jack a new REPL in, then go back in the file frame and hit `C-c M-n` to change the REPL working namespace; finally load the file with `C-c C-k`.
+Few piece of advice to help you if you want to use Emacs (and Emacs-live) to get hands in the code: open a Clojure file (`*.clj`) and press <kbd>C-c M-j</kbd> to start jack a new REPL in, then go back in the file frame and hit <kbd>C-c M-n</kbd> to change the REPL working namespace; finally load the file with <kbd>C-c C-k</kbd>.
 Piece of cake :-) Other key bindings are available at [this paragraph](https://github.com/clojure-emacs/cider#using-cider-mode).

 ## Usage